Scikud/cityDataset/README.md

 # Shortest Path Dataset

-Shortest Path enumerates the shortest paths between several us cities and is intended to be used as training data for ML work.
+Shortest Path enumerates the shortest paths between US Cities and is intended to be used as training data for ML work.

 ## Generating the dataset